lj-ditrapani/production-simulator/README.md

 - Add second summary page:  "Summary with S1 & last station linked"
 - Add Comparison page:  Avg WIP & produced for both data models (from second table in Summary)
-- Prevent double-clicking of Step button on Run page.
-  Disable button on click and attach callback.
-After 0.5 seconds, enable button?

 Nice-to-haves
 - Provide a back button.
 This is a big change and probably not really